TheKevJames/web/reviews/README.rst

 ==============================================  ======================================  ===========
 `Animorphs\: The Reckoning`_                    FanFic(Animorphs), RatFic               A fantastically written re-telling of the Animorphs.
 Wonderful story, would highly recommend.
 `Harry Potter and the Natural 20`_              FanFic(HP)xFanFic(D&D), Humor           Silly cross-over crackfic where a D&&D character is dropped in to the HP universe.
 Quite funny.
 Went on a long hiatus after book two, but has recently been picked up again.
+`Mother of Learning`_                           Fantasy, RatFic                         Interesting time loop story about a wizard.
+The catch?
+Its not his time-loop and he's completely out of his depth.
+Very well-written story with well-managed power creep and interesting twists and turns.
+Disclaimer: still in-progress, but nearing completion.
 `Pokemon\: The Origin of Species`_              FanFic(Pokemon), RatFic                 Red as a professor-in-training.
 Lovely re-imagining of the universe, worth a read.
 `Worth the Candle`_                             LitRPG, SI                              A GM gets thrown into a fantasy world of his own creation.
 Interesting and fun read.
 ==============================================  ======================================  ===========